Bolt delivers on every level - again

-RIO DE JANEIRO An hour after securing his third successive Olympic 100 meters gold on Sunday, Usain Bolt was still patiently making his way through another 100 meters -- the zig-zag 'mixed zone' where TV crews from around the world wait to snatch a sound bite.
+RIO DE JANEIRO An hour after securing his third successive Olympic 100 metres gold on Sunday, Usain Bolt was still patiently making his way through another 100 metres -- the zig-zag 'mixed zone' where TV crews from around the world wait to snatch a sound bite.

 Hundreds of fans hovered above, chanting his name, singing Bob Marley songs and roaring with excitement when he gave them a wave.